Open-UTM with Flight Spotlight and Flight Blender

 You can see some screenshots and photos, you can navigate this directory on Github.

-Flight Blender is the backend data storage and processing engine for this system.
-Flight Spotlight communicates with Blender via an elaborate API and in most cases you do will not have to interact with this part.
-You can check the Blender Connectivity with Spotlight from within Spotlight.
+Flight Blender is the backend data storage and processing engine for this Open-UTM system.
+Flight Spotlight communicates with Blender via an extensive and elaborate API.
+You can review the API to understand the kind of data that is processed and utilized in the software.
+In most cases you do will not have to interact with Flight Blender but technical teams within your organization can use the API to build extensions and addons on top of Blender.
+Iin some cases, you might encounter slowness in Blender and the interaction from Spotlight.
+This can be for a number of reasons but conceptually these are two different software talking to you each other in a private network.
+You can check the Blender Connectivity with Spotlight from within Spotlight user interface as well..

 Support and Contact

-If you want to get in touch please reach out to your administrators / local contact or contact via the form at Openskies website, it may take one or two days to get back to you.
+If you want to get in touch or have queries regarding the software and how you can deploy it in your company, please reach out to your administrators / local contact or contact via the form at Openskies website, it may take one or two days to get back to you.

 A list of frequently asked questions are below, these are updated from time to time.